Connect with others who understand.

 Key Takeaways

-• Around 40 percent of adults in the U.S. have obesity, which increases the risk of health issues like diabetes, heart disease, and sleep apnea.
+• About 40 percent of U.S. adults have obesity, a condition that increases the risk of serious health issues including diabetes, heart disease, and sleep apnea.

-• If you're interested in making dietary changes to support your health goals, speak with your healthcare provider who can offer personalized guidance and connect you with helpful resources.
+• If you're interested in making dietary changes to support your health goals, talk with your doctor who can provide guidance and connect you with resources tailored to your needs.

 • View full summary